genner-lab/catfish-pharyngeal-jaws/README.md

 File: Snails3.txt - Data from feeding trials.

-File: top_pharyngeal_jawphy.TPS - Landmark coordinates for the top of the lower pharyngeal jaw.

-File: side_pharyngeal_jawphy.TPS - Landmark coordinates for the side of the lower pharyngeal jaw.

 File: jawtypeglm.csv - Classifiers for the Generalised Linear Model (GLM).

 File: jawtype.csv - Classifiers for the Linear Discriminate Model (LDA) and Principal Component Analyses (PCA).